hungao/kendo-docs/api/javascript/ui/datepicker.md

 ### parseFormats `Array`

  Specifies a list of date formats used to parse the value set with `value()` method or by direct user input.
 If not set the value of the format will be used.
- Note that format option is always used parsing process.
+ Note that the `format` option is always used during parsing.

- > Order of the provided parse formats is important and it should from stricter to less strict.
+ > The order of the provided parse formats is important and it should go from more strict to less strict.

 #### Example